-In January 2014 the State of New Hampshire phased out the GED and now all high school equivalency testing is done using the HiSET.
+In January 2014, the State of New Hampshire phased out the GED and now all high school equivalency testing is done using the HiSET.
 The HiSET is administered at local testing centers in New Hampshire with Salem High School being one of these centers.
 This test assesses reading, writing, math, science and social studies.
 Students who started with the GED but did not finish all tests must start over with the HiSET.

 The HiSET exam will provide a high school credential and allow students to attend college and enlist in the military.
 Many jobs require a high school diploma and the HiSET will provide an affordable option for students who wish to advance their career.

 The Continuing and Alternative Education program does not require students to attend a HiSET prep class, but it is strongly recommended.
 Students who have been out of school for a period of time will benefit from refreshing their math, reading, and writing skills, as well as subject area knowledge.
-HiSET preparatory classes are offered twice a week, Monday and Wednesday, at Salem High School.
+Salem Continuing Education's HiSET preparatory classes are offered twice a week, Monday and Wednesday, 6:00-8:30 pm at Salem High School.
 Our experienced teachers will develop a personal learning plan to prepare students to take the HiSET exam.

-The state testing fee for the HiSET is $125 and must be paid at registration.
+The state testing fee for the HiSET is $125 (all five subjects) and must be paid at registration.
 Cash or money order only.
-The HiSET offered at Salem High School is paper-based.
+The HiSET offered through Salem Continuing and Alternative Education is paper-based.

 The whole test takes 7 hours to complete.
 The testing sessions are 4.5 hours each.
 Students will need two nights to complete all of the sub-tests.
 There are 5 sub-tests required for completion of the exam.
-Each su-btest is multiple choice except for the writing sub-test which will require an essay.
+Each sub-test is multiple choice except for the writing sub-test which will require an essay.
 The sub-tests can be taken in whatever order you choose.

 During the scheduling process, test takers are asked to confirm eligibility requirements.
-Documents such as a driver’s license, state or government issued ID or passport is an acceptable document and must be brought to the testing center the day of the test.
+Documents such as a driver’s license, state or government issued ID or passport, is an acceptable document and must be brought to the testing center the day of the test.
 Identification must not be expired.
 Birth certificates, credit or debit cards, social security cards, or student ID’s will not be accepted.

 Accommodations are available for test takers with diagnosed disabilities.
 All test takers requesting any accommodations must register by mail or email through ETS Disability Services and have their accommodations approved before their test can be scheduled.
 Your request should be submitted as early as possible, especially if you are requesting an alternate test format.
 Documentation review takes approximately six weeks once your request and complete paperwork have been received.
 If additional documentation must be submitted, it can be another six weeks from the time the new documentation is received until the review is complete.